Methodology of IoT platform selection by mobile virtual network operators

 But it would be unwise to merely look at the benefits of IoT without considering the challenges these companies may have to face when choosing the right IoT platform to put their trust in.
 And for many businesses, the main challenge is the price tag because IoT doesn't come cheap.

 But there may be a solution to this predicament, one which may cut costs and directly address specific challenges with IoT adoption.
 But first thing's first.

 Below are the top four IoT platforms and the upfront costs companies can look forward to:

 IBM's own IoT is made to help businesses get their IoT operation started.
 It's a fully managed cloud-hosted service created to adopt the technology, streamlining storage, device registration, and data visualization.

 Connection service: $500/month

 All of IBM's pricing plans include technical support.

-Amazon’s IoT solution bases its pricing on four components: connectivity, messaging, device shadow usages, and rules engine, and are billed separately for each.
-AWS IoT core doesn’t have pricing plans like IBM but does offer a calculator, and companies can use it to estimate their cost per each month.
+Amazon's IoT solution bases its pricing on four components: connectivity, messaging, device shadow usages, and rules engine, and are billed separately for each.
+AWS IoT core doesn't have pricing plans like IBM but offers a calculator, which companies can use to estimate their monthly cost.

 Note that the rates may vary depending on the area the company is located in.